-The City's Art in Public Places Program, codified in Desert Hot Springs Municipal Code ("DHSMC") Chapter 17.60, is intended to promote the general welfare by requiring developers to contribute to the placement of public art in the City prior to obtaining final City approval of their development projects.
+The City's Art in Public Places Program, codified in Desert Hot Springs Municipal Code ("DHSMC") Chapter 17.60, is intended to promote the general welfare by requiring developers to contribute to the placement of public art in the City, prior to obtaining final City approval of their development projects.

 Developers may satisfy their public art contribution requirements either by acquiring and installing public art, the value of which is equal to a specified percentage of the overall value of the corresponding development project, or, when the value of the public art contribution does not exceed \$20,000, by making a payment of the same value into the City's Art in Public Places Fund in lieu of acquiring and installing public art (an "In-Lieu Contribution").
-In-Lieu Contributions promote the general welfare because the City can pool the In-Lieu Contributions into its Art in Public Places Fund and can use the pooled funds to acquire beautiful and high-quality pieces of art, to be placed in public locations selected by the City, that may not otherwise be available to the City, as they may exceed the value of the public art contribution requirement generated from any single development project.
+In-Lieu Contributions promote the general welfare because the City can pool the In-Lieu Contributions into its Art in Public Places Fund and can use the pooled funds to acquire beautiful and high-quality pieces of art, to be placed in public locations selected by the City.
 State law does not require a cap of \$20,000 or any other amount on the availability of the In-Lieu Contribution as an option to developers.